 For some of the data we process, we also have a “legitimate interest” and / or a “legal obligation”.
 For example we have both a “legitimate interest” and a “legal obligation” to process information to prevent financial crime.
-There will also be occasions where we rely on your “consent” to process your data, for example we would not undertake a credit search on you without your consent.
+There will also be occasions where we rely on your “consent” to process your data.

 Where you have made an enquiry with us we also have a “legitimate interest” to keep you informed about relevant products and services that may be of interest to you.
 You can however prevent us from sending you marketing information at any time – see How to restrict our processing for marketing purposes below.

 How will we use the information about you?

 We collect information about you to process and complete your order and, unless you tell us not to, to email you about other products and services we think may be of interest to you.
 We will only process your personal data for legitimate purposes as set by the UK General Data Protection Regulations.

 Walker Doble Ltd will not share your information for marketing purposes with other companies, we will only share your details with organisations when necessary in order to fulfil our service to you and where the privacy and security of your data is assured, or where you give us permission to share.

 Information we share regarding a potential transaction will often be on an anonymised basis but we may share your personal information with: